Tilted Solid-On-Solid is liquid: scaling limit of SOS with a potential on a slope: Local decomposition of

 Once again, the decay in $r$ will come from a bound on the speed of propagation of information under the dynamics $(h_t)$.
-This time we will run (two coupled instances of) the dynamics for time $ T = c \lambda r$ for $c = c(\gamma)$ to be specified later.
+This time we will run (two coupled instances of) the dynamics for time $ T = c \gamma \lambda r$ as we will specify later.
 Note that, now that the interactions have a small rate of exponential decay $\lambda$, we are even more limited in the time for which we will analyze the dynamics than in the $\nu$ case.
-Compared to that case, there is also a further difficulty whenever a large dense set appears which we first explain heuristically.
+Compared to that case, there is also a further difficulty whenever a large enclosure appears which we first explain heuristically.
 Indeed, suppose that at some time $t$, a bubble group $\fB$ differs between $h$ and $h'$ and is associated to a large $R_0$ with $|R_0 | \gg \alpha \wedge \hat \beta$ in one of them.
 As in the small short-range case of the proof of \cref{prop:pi-contraction}, there are an order $e^{c|R_0|/(\alpha \wedge \hat\beta)}$ many clocks which can each contribute to the propagation of the information from the boundary so the speed of information appears extremely large.
-This is however misleading because if this happens, there is an even larger rate for updates removing all bubbles from $R_0$ so overall it is still be very unlikely for information to actually move using the above mechanism.
+This is however misleading because if this happens, there is an even larger rate for updates removing all bubbles from $R_0$ so overall it is still very unlikely for information to actually move using the above mechanism.

 The proof will now follow a multi-scale induction, aiming to show that a connected set of size $s$ (the scale parameter) which might get populated by a dense collection of bubble groups, is likely to have its bubbles vanish before it gets a chance to support a long-range infection step in the dynamics.
 To this end, define the local density near $x$ of sets of size of order $s$: